vmarkovtsev/web-history-extension/README.md

 Load unpacked from this repository or [install from Chrome Web Store](https://chrome.google.com/webstore/detail/log-web-history-to-fireba/peeibbgjeaolekgoojkeefogkllmfgjf).

+The users of [Kiwi Browser](https://kiwibrowser.com/) should disable QUIC.

 ### Configuration

 You need to obtain two secrets: `apiKey` - Firebase API token, and `projectId` - Firebase project identifier.
 Once you know them, click the extension's icon and fill them in the corresponding textboxes.
 They will be automatically saved to your Google profile and synced everywhere.